BJhutti/SSBU-Note-Taking-Application/README.md

 My program will aim to:
 - allow the user to create specific notes against specific characters
-- organize notes in a clear to understand way (multiple sections) with titles
+- organize notes in a clear to understand way with titles
-- separating notes into character played as, and character played against, as well as type of note
+- separating notes into character played as, and character played against
 - allow for multiple characters